Compizfox/Backlog/README.md

 Bootstrap is written in PHP.
 The design is based on Bootstrap with the Bootswatch Slate theme.
 Charts are powered by ChartJS.

 ### Development status
 As you might have guessed, Backlog is heavily in development.
 There is no stable/ready for use release yet.
+You should regard it as WIP/alpha.
 A demo (also development environment) is available at http://backlog.tuxplace.nl.

+This project wasn't originally intended for public distribution, but rather as an (small) school project.
+Hence the lack comments in the code and so on.